spaceskyentist/coding_setup_srshaver/step3_config_git.md

    ` git pull `

 ## ✅ Done!
-You now have installed git for version control of your code, and have your own repository up and running!
+You now have installed git for version control of your code, and have your own repository up and running with:
-- A virtual environment
+- git in VS Code
-- Your own workspace in VS Code
+- VS Code synced with your external GitHub repository
-- Reproducibility for sharing or deployment
+- a .gitignore file that ensures the correct files get synced

 ## VS Code Git Tips
 - You can **see changes** by clicking on each file in the Source Control panel